AOEpeople/aoe_technology_radar/radar/contribute-to-tech-radar.md

 If you are going to contribute over Git, the recommended workflow is for you to [fork](https://help.github.com/articles/fork-a-repo/ "How to fork a Git repo") the [https://github.com/Haufe-Lexware/aoe\_technology\_radar](https://github.com/Haufe-Lexware/aoe_technology_radar) repository to your own Git account.
 Create and edit your content from your forked repository and make a pull request inside of the "PrepareContent" branch \(Select the "PrepareContent" branch in your fork\).
 Directly after you fork the Tech Radar, it is a good idea to change your default branch to "PrepareContent" from your repository settings.

-Documentation for [forking](https://www.gitbook.com/book/sspeights/technology-radar-work/edit#) and[ pull requests](https://www.gitbook.com/book/sspeights/technology-radar-work/edit#) is linked.
+Documentation for [forking](https://help.github.com/articles/fork-a-repo/) and [pull requests](https://help.github.com/articles/creating-a-pull-request/ "How to make a pull request") is linked.
 But, if you have any questions about forking a repository or creating a pull request, please contact us.

 ## Edit content

 Once it is decided that content should be added to the tech radar, you can start contributing.
-It is good to look at other completed tech radar content.
+It is good to look at [other tech radar content](http://hg-tr-prod.westeurope.cloudapp.azure.com/techradar/infrastructure-and-operational-technology/blockchain.html "Blockchain in the Tech Radar").
 Here you can get an idea of the scope and purpose of a tech radar article. tech radar content is created with [Git Markdown](https://guides.github.com/features/mastering-markdown/).

 There are several way to edit Git Markdown.
 People, who work with Git and Markdown on a regular basis should feel free to use an IDE to contribute and edit Tech Radar content.
 Remember if you are working with a Git repo you always want to work from the "PrepareContent" branch and never from "master" branch!

 Using Git from the Git Bash is not described here.
-If you want to use bash commands to manage your content, we assume you know how to do it already.
+If you want to use bash commands to manage your content with Git, we assume you know how to do it already.

 ### Microsoft Word templates